michalroots/tdf-handbook/governance.md

 Every *Member* who also holds *Carrots* can participate in the governance of TDF as explained in our [whitepaper](https://docs.google.com/document/d/12DZovTtv3upFhDgRQuDj6pazV87MRv_I8PLnVxJufFQ/edit).

-ℹ️  We're aiming to pre-launch Carrots in May 2022.
+ℹ️  We're aiming to pre-launch Carrots in December 2022.

 ## Decision Making
 TDF operates as a Do-ocracy: